back to top

 issuperset()

-This method is used to check the first set is the superset of the second set.
+This method is used to check whether the first set is a superset of the second set.

 Syntax: